- Home

 Sexuality and fertility after cystectomy

-A cystectomy can affect sexuality and fertility in many ways.
+A cystectomy can affect sexual activity and fertility in many ways.
 You may find these changes upsetting and worry about how they’ll affect your relationships.
-Ask your treatment team for information about ways to manage these changes.
+Ask you treatment team for information about ways to manage these changes.
 It may be helpful to talk about how you’re feeling with your partner, family members or a counsellor.

 Learn more about: